KnpLabs/rad-resource-resolver/README.md

 You're done.

+#Events

+All events are listed [here](./src/Knp/Rad/ResourceResolver/Events.php).

 ##How can I hook resource resolution ?

 There is two events :

     - knp_rad_resource_resolver.before_resource_resolved:  dispatched before the resolution.
 You can set the resource before the resolution.
     - knp_rad_resource_resolver.resource_resolved:         dispatched after the resolution.

+##How can I get all resolved resources ?

+There is a service named `knp_rad_resource_resolver.resource_container.resource_container` where you can get all resolved resources.
+You can also listen to the event `knp_rad_resource_resolver.resource.added` and be notified when a resource is added to the container.

 ## License
 This project is published under MIT License.
 Feel free to contribute.